 In the name of budget travel, V and I travelled three hours from Kaunas to Siauliai, took public buses, walked a lot and endured the elements to explore a site barely larger than a football field.
 No one said that getting there would be easy but we spent just 13 euros per person.

 History of the Hill of Crosses

 Pilgrims have been making the journey to this former hill fort to plant crosses since at least the 19th Century.
-In that time, the story of the Hill of Crosses mirrored that of the Baltic nations.
-Over the centuries, their neighbours subjugated them and suppressed their culture, albeit with little success.
-So it was with the hill.
+Since then, the story of the Hill of Crosses mirrored that of the Baltic nations.
+Over the centuries, their neighbours subjugated them and suppressed their culture, albeit with little success; so it was with the hill.
 During the Soviet occupation, the authorities cleared the site multiple times, only for new crosses to appear within days.
 There was just no way to keep them down.